Voice and Speech Training

 The final element in the First Level of Voice and Speech training is working on increasing the melody or pitch range of the voice.
 All of the melody work is connected to texts so that nothing is ever arbitrary.
 This melody work also leads the class in to text work – that is, how to make any text from commercial copy, to a film script to Shakespeare clear and interesting for the audience.

-“I am happy to have Shane Ann’s expertise in my memory and to have the privilege of counting her good taste, good notes and good spirit among my influences.
+“I am happy to have Shane Ann’s expertise and voice and speech training in my memory and to have the privilege of counting her good taste, good notes and good spirit among my influences.
 I have employed her voice and speech training for everything from voice-over work to Max Frisch to television sitcoms and Broadway.”Maggie Lacey